How To Prevent Aluminum Corrosion

 From cars to airplanes, electronic components to kitchen appliances, aluminum is one of the most common metals used to create a variety of products.
 In addition to being abundantly available, aluminum is a go-to metal for many other reasons.
 For instance, it's strong, lightweight, and affordable.

 So what causes aluminum corrosion?
-Especially since aluminum is rust-resistant?
+Especially since aluminum is rust-resistant, right?

 First, let's be clear: corrosion and rust are not the same things.
 Rust is when steel, and alloys that contain steel, oxidize and then peel away, typically a result of moisture and other environmental conditions.
 Rust is red.
 That red is the steel or the steel in an alloy (like stainless steel), corroding.
 Corrosion, conversely, is when aluminum oxidizes and gradually decays over time.
 Aluminum tends to like oxygen, and when it oxidizes, a white surface will begin to form over the metal.
 While this surface can be scratched off, it will likely form all over again unless the metal is modified or the material is taken out of the environmental conditions that are causing it.